 As your food and beverage business grows, it’s crucial to understand that spending all your time and resources trying to talk to all of your customers is not good practice.
-You need to prioritise your most profitable customers - those who are ordering the most and have a very high chance of doing long-term business with you, those who are in decline/at risk and are worth your time to intervene, and identifying those who aren’t bringing in much revenue or contributing to the growth of your company.
+You need to segment your customers.
+There are the customers who are ordering the most and who have a very high chance of doing long-term business with you, there are those who are in decline/at risk but could be worth some extra attention or intervention, and there are those who aren’t bringing in much revenue or contributing to the growth of your company.

-So how do you prioritise who to spend your time on?
-Here is a framework we recommend, to make sure you and your team are spending their time wisely.
+To help you prioritise, here is a framework we recommend, to make sure you and your team are spending their time wisely.

 Combining this behaviour with what you already know about your customers starts to bring out some really interesting trends - do the smaller customers tend to pay late?
 Do newly registered businesses order more online?
 Do your longstanding customers prefer to order over the phone?